 The Miscellaneous section has the option to download the keyword and tags used in databases.
 This can be useful for searching your Zotero Library so we recommend you check this box.

-It is recommended that you check all the boxes in Groups.
+It is recommended that you check all the boxes in Groups section.
 This will ensure that notes, snapshots, links and tags are copied across if you move the reference from the main folder 'My Library' to a sub-folder.

-You may want to purchase extra space so that you can access the full-text online on any computer with internet access.
+You may want to purchase extra space if you use a number of different devices.
+However, you will need to make sure that the file path and names (see Advanced) are identical on all versions of Zotero on different devices.
 Alternatively, you may want to save your full-text files on the N:\drive which is the network drive on the computers at UCL.

 Indexing on Zotero enables a full Search of your PDFs.
-If you index the PDFs, terms on the first few pages are used by the search box.
+If you index the PDFs, the PDFs will become searchable.

-If you don't, then Search uses only the metadata (the bibliographic information) that you have entered or imported.
+If you don't, Search uses only the metadata (the bibliographic information, that is, title, author, abstract if this has been downloaded and publication details) that you have entered or imported.

 Quick Copy: this option allows you to select the default referencing style that you want your citations to appear in when you Export your library or a single reference.

-You can Get additional styles by clicking on the link.
-This will take you to Zotero's Style Repository.
+Click on the Get additional styles link to find other styles in Zotero's Style Repository.
 Type in a subject e.g. History and you will get a list of styles used in journals on the subject; type the name of a publisher, and you will get all the styles recommended by the publisher.

 You can use Zotero with Microsoft Word or LibreOffice.
 If the plugin has not installed automatically (which it should), use the option to install the plugin for the Word Processor you use.